GuoleiSun/MCIS_wsss/README.md

 ### Acknowledgements

-This repository is based on [OAA](https://github.com/PengtaoJiang/OAA), thanks for their excellent work.
+This repository is largely based on [OAA](https://github.com/PengtaoJiang/OAA), thanks for their excellent work.

 For questions, please contact sunguolei.kaust@gmail.com